Gary Winnick: Early life

 Winnick was raised in a Jewish family on Long Island, New York.
 He is the son of Blanche and Arnold Winnick.

-Winnick's first business was a snow-removal operation when he was 12 years of age, employing other children in his neighbourhood to clear local roads and driveways.
+Winnick's first business was a snow-removal operation, which he ran when he was 12 years of age.
+He employed other children in his neighborhood to clear local roads and driveways.

-Winnick attended public schools in Long Island and graduated from Roslyn High School in Roslyn, New York in 1965.
-He attended CW Post College, and graduated in 1969.
+Winnick attended public schools on Long Island and graduated from Roslyn High School in Roslyn, New York in 1965.
+He attended C.W.
+Post College, part of Long Island University, graduating in 1969.

 Career

 Winnick's first job in financial services was as a bond salesman with Drexel Burnham Lambert.
 In 1978, he joined the staff of Michael Milken at Drexel's high-yield bond operation in California.
 He was head of the convertible desk.

 Winnick's work at Drexel provided initial capital and mid-cap financing to new U.S. companies in the fields of telecommunications, healthcare and gaming.
 Winnick is also credited with proposing the design of the California unit's X-shaped trading desk in Beverly Hills.

 In 1985, Winnick founded a private equity firm.

-In 1996, Winnick formed a partnership with the AFL-CIO that was responsible for recovering the Playa Vista development in Los Angeles, a large planned community on the Westside of Los Angeles.
+In 1996, Winnick formed a partnership with the AFL-CIO that was responsible for reviving the stalled Playa Vista development in Los Angeles, a large planned community on the Westside of Los Angeles.

 Global Crossing

-In 1998, Winnick founded Global Crossing, an early global fiber optic network company which by 1999 was valued at $20 billion.
-The company owned and managed a network of fiberoptics in more than 50 countries and connections to more than 70 countries in North America, Europe, Latin America and Asia.
+In 1998, Winnick founded Global Crossing, an early global fiber-optic network company which by 1999 was valued at $20 billion.
+The company owned and managed fiber optic networks in more than 50 countries and connections in more than 70 countries in North America, Europe, Latin America and Asia.
 The company filed for bankruptcy in 2002 amid allegations of accounting fraud and other financial irregularities.
-Winnick was not charged in relation to the bankruptcy, and he settled a lawsuit related to the case for $55 million without admitting guilt.

 Winnick was investigated for insider trading regarding Global Crossing.
 He allegedly sold large amounts of his Global Crossing stock while having non-public information about the company's financial troubles and impending bankruptcy.
 These stock sales attracted scrutiny from regulators and investors who claimed he benefited personally while other shareholders suffered significant losses.

-Winnick and other executives at the company were accused of providing misleading information to investors.
+Winnick and other executives at the company were also accused of providing misleading information to investors.
 They allegedly downplayed the company's financial problems and painted an overly positive picture of its prospects, which led some investors to make ill-informed decisions.

+Winnick was not charged in relation to the bankruptcy, and he settled a lawsuit related to the case for $55 million without admitting guilt.

-Winnick and other executives were also criticized for their excessive compensation packages, with CNN Money describing him as an "emperor of greed" for using Global Crossing as his "personal bank account."
+Winnick and other executives were also criticized for their excessive compensation packages, with CNN Money describing him as an "emperor of greed" for using Global Crossing as his "personal cash cow".